kotor-speedruns/kotor-speedruns.github.io/kotor1/Major Glitches/Spawn Warps.md

 | Kashyyyk | Great Walkway | | Unknown Planet | Temple Main Floor |
 | Kashyyyk | Upper Shadowlands | | Star Forge | Deck 1 |

-### Unusual Default Spawns
+### Notable Default Spawns

-This is a list of all modules that have unusual default spawn locations.
+This is a list of all 37 modules that have notable default spawn locations.
 While some modules' default spawns are at the usual module transition locations, these modules have more interesting default spawns that may make a [Default Spawn Warp](#default-spawn-warps) worthwhile.

 | **Planet** | **Module** | **Default Spawn Description** | **Coordinates** |
 |---|---|---|---|